Leptune/vim-for-coding/README_EN.md

-# The exclusive vimrc configuration of the coding programer.
+# Amazing vimrc configuration for coding!

 The VIM configuration has a variety of excited usage!